rebelsky/sams-assorted-musings-reflections/studying-at-grinnell.md

 all" initiative, but most of our peers offer broad research opportunities [17].
 We send lots of students to study abroad, but so do many of our peers.
 We value social justice.
 I hope our peers do, too.
-We have need-blind admissions [18], but I'm not sure how distinctive that is.
+We have need-blind admissions [18], but I'm not sure how distinctive that is [19].
 We have [an awesome mission statement](grinnell-mission-statement), but I'd also expect that our peers have strong mission statements.
 We have a lot of amazing campus traditions, including the Mary B. James ball,